 1) The first step is to register here.
-The application platform will guide you through the process of applying for the program.
+The application platform will guide your through the process of applying for the program.

-2) You will need to complete all the assignments in the application (to-do list) by 30 June 2021.
-Once your eligibility has been verified and we have validated you are a good fit for the program, you will work with staff directly to submit the remaining application requirements.
+2) You will need to complete all the assignments in the application (to-do list) by 15 September 2021; once your eligibility has been verified and we have validated you are a good fit for the program, you will work with staff directly to submit the remaining application requirements.

 - There are no costs associated to the program, however applications may be asked to obtain and submit a background check.
 The cost of the background check is the responsibility of the individual applicant and is not reimbursable or recoverable.
 This cost varies per the individual, but generally can be expected in the $25-35 range.